atomix/atomix.github.io/copycat/docs/cluster.md

 ### Listening for membership changes

 Users can listen for changes to the structure of the Copycat [`Cluster`][Cluster] by registering join and leave listeners.
-When new servers `join` the cluster, configuration changes will be propagated to all servers and `onJoin` callbacks will be triggered.
-Similarly, when servers `leave` or are `remove`d from the cluster, configuration changes will be propagated to all servers and `onLeave` callbacks will be triggered.
+When new servers `join` the cluster, configuration changes will be propagated to all servers and [`onJoin(Consumer)`][Cluster.onJoin] callbacks will be triggered.
+Similarly, when servers `leave` or are `remove`d from the cluster, configuration changes will be propagated to all servers and [`onLeave(Consumer)`][Cluster.onLeave] callbacks will be triggered.

 ```java
 server.cluster().onJoin(member -> {